Maeshowe: Siting

+Visitor Centre

+The Maeshowe Heart of Neolithic Orkney Visitor Centre is located in Stenness Village, and opened to the public in April 2017.
+The previous visitor centre for Maeshowe had been located in Tormiston Mill, which sits adjacent to the tomb.
+Tormiston Mill Visitor Centre closed in September 2016, for various reasons, notably the small carpark and dangerous road, along with lack of wheelchair access and asbestos.

+Tours depart from the Maeshowe Heart of Neolithic Orkney Visitor Centre on a shuttle bus which takes tour groups of 16 people down to the chambered cairn itself between 4 and 7 times a day.
+It contains an exhibition, a gift shop and public toilets, as well as staff facilities.

 Style

 The tomb gives its name to the Maeshowe type of Scottish chambered cairn, which is limited to Orkney.
 Maeshowe is very similar to the famous Newgrange tomb in Ireland, suggesting a linkage between the two cultures.
 Chambered tombs of the Maeshowe "type" are characterized by a long, low entrance passageway leading to a square or rectangular chamber from which there is access to a number of side cells.
 Although there are disagreements as to the attribution of tombs to tomb types, there are only seven definitely known Maeshowe-type tombs.
 On Mainland, there are, in addition to Maeshowe; the tombs of Cuween Hill, Wideford Hill, and Quanterness.
 The tomb of Quoyness is found on Sanday, while Vinquoy Hill is located on Eday.
 Finally, there is an unnamed tomb on the Holm of Papa Westray.
 Anna Ritchie reports that there are three more Maeshowe-type tombs in Orkney but she doesn't name or locate them.

 According to the description herein, a chambered tomb is normally characterized by grave goods, which were found at Cuween Hill and the tomb on Holm of Papa Westray (see the paragraph above) but were not found at Maeshowe.
 Further, the description of a passage grave states: